 I've found the training so far, and the Falcon system itself, a real joy to use.

-In April 2010 we introduced the Falcon Content Management Service, which creates individual websites in a managed environment, ready templated in the University house style and with a range of functionality already available.
-In April 2013, Falcon sites started using the new University (Project Light) templates and all sites have subsequently migrated into them.
+In April 2010 we introduced the Falcon Content Management Service, which creates hosted individual websites in a managed environment, ready templated in the University house style and with a range of functionality already available.
+By October 2013, all Falcon sites had migrated into the new University (Project Light) templates.
 Falcon is based on the open source content management system Plone (http://plone.org/)

 Who is Falcon for?

 Falcon is ideal for any non-student group requiring a website.
 Groups who find it particularly appropriate are: